ton-community/ton-docs/docs/develop/network/overlay.md

 All chains in TON, including the masterchain, communicate using their own overlay.
 To join it, you need to find the nodes that are already in it, and start exchanging data with them.
 For the public overlays you can find nodes using DHT.

+## ADNL vs Overlay networks

+In contrast to ADNL, the TON overlay networks usually do not support sending datagrams to other arbitrary nodes.
+Instead, some “semi-permanent links” are established between certain nodes (called “neighbors” with respect to the overlay network under consideration) and messages are usually forwarded along these links (i.e. from a node to one of its neighbors).

+Each overlay subnetwork has a 256-bit network identifier usually equal to a SHA256 of the description of the overlay network—a TL-serialized object.

+Overlay subnetworks can be public or private.

+Overlay subnetworks work according to a special [gossip](https://en.wikipedia.org/wiki/Gossip_protocol) protocol.

 ## Interaction with overlay nodes